Richard La Nicca: Career

-In 1809 La Nicca was at Canton School Chur. as a lieutenant in the Swiss regiment of Victor Emanuel I. in Piedmont.
+In 1809, La Nicca was at the Canton School in Chur.
+He served as a lieutenant in the Swiss regiment of Victor Emanuel I. in Piedmont.

-1816–18 Student of technical sciences at the University of Tübingen.
+From 1816 until 1818, he was student of technical sciences at the University of Tübingen.

-In 1818-21 he was Assistant to Giulio L. Pocobellis in the construction of the “Kommerzialstrasse” on the San Bernardino and in this function and others involved in the construction of the important "Ponte Vittorio Emanuele", south of the pass.
+From 1818 to 1821, he was Assistant to Giulio L. Pocobellis in the construction of the “Kommerzialstrasse” on the San Bernardino and in this function and others involved in the construction of the important "Ponte Vittorio Emanuele", south of the pass.
 Under his leadership, a new road was constructed at the Viamala with a tunnel and gallery which avoided the ascent over the Rongeller Höhe.
 The three existing bridges were incorporated in the road, with a new route cut through the rock in between.

-In 1822–23, after a year of study at the University of Munich, he became in 1823 the first Canton of Graubünden chief engineer, a position he held until 1853.
+After studying from 1822 to 1823 a year at the Ludwig-Maximilians-Universität München, he became in 1823 the first Canton of Graubünden chief engineer, a position he held until 1853.
 During those years he supervised the construction of important pass roads in Graubünden (Julier, Maloja, Bernina), and the rebuilding of settlements totally destroyed by natural catastrophes (Neu-Felsberg), as from 1843) or village fires (Thusis-Neudorf), as from 1845).

-In 1826 he worked on the project of the Rhine correction in Domleschg valley (finalized in 1832).
+In 1826, he worked on the project of the Rhine correction in Domleschg valley (finalized in 1832).
 As from 1831 he signed as the director of the building of St. Luzisteig fortifications, responsible for statics and strengthening.

 La-Nicca's grave at the Daleu cemetery in Chur.

-In 1837 he was a co-founder of the Swiss Engineers and Architects Association.
+In 1837, he was a co-founder of the Swiss Engineers and Architects Association.

-In 1839 he designed the first project for a railway line on the Splügenpass;
+In 1839, he designed the first project for a railway line on the Splügenpass;

-In 1845 he involved himself in Alpine rail planning for the lower Lukmanier.
+In 1845, he involved himself in Alpine rail planning for the lower Lukmanier.